MininuxDev/Luma3DS-MininuxMod/README.md

   >Note: the original PR always shows the ip on the menu (not only when X is pressed), but from my testing it seems that having minisoc started (used to get the ip) makes the console shutdown pretty slow.
 I still sometimes want a quick access to the IP address but most of the time I prefer a not slow shutdown, so i had found a compromise.
 Also, when it shows "0.0.0.0", it probably means the 3DS is not connected (i think. idk i hate networking)
+  Note: the original PR always shows the ip on the menu (not only when X is pressed), but from my testing it seems that having minisoc started (used to get the ip) makes the console shutdown pretty slow.
+I still sometimes want a quick access to the IP address but most of the time I prefer a not slow shutdown, so i had to find a compromise.
+Also, when it shows "0.0.0.0", it probably means the 3DS is not connected (i think. idk i hate networking)

 * Disabled copying boot.firm to CTRNAND after an upgrade.
 NOT TESTED, although it should work and the worst that can happen is a crash upon first boot.